The seasons may change, but one thing always stays the same: The opportunity to begin saving more money in your budget.

 Your department store is likely to schedule sales during these times.
 So, if you need to purchase something this fall and can afford to be patient, try to time your shopping around these holidays.

 Of course, a sale is no deal if you spend yourself into debt.
 So keep your wits about you.
-For more tips, check out “Beware These 10 Retail Sales Tricks That Get You to Spend More.”
+For more tips, check out “10 Ways Retailers Trick You Into Spending More.”

 5. Start prepping for your taxes